Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Universality and Critical Surface

 \subsection{Dimensionality of UV Critical Surface}

 Another novel feature of the Riemann fixed point is its four dimensional UV-critical surface.
 As can be seen in \fig{fig:fp05522eigvstandard}, the fixed point has four negative and therefore relevant eigenvalues, one of which is a complex conjugate pair.
 The gravitational action \eq{eqn:effansatz} with \eq{X} and \eq{Riemann} only includes two canonically relevant and one canonically marginal operator.
 Thus, we are led to the conclusion that quantum effects have turned a classically marginal and a classically irrelevant operator into relevant directions at the UV fixed point. \bfi {UV critical surface and gap.
-Shown are the seven most relevant eigenvalues $\theta_\ell$ at the Riemann fixed point for approximation orders $N<N_{\rm max}$ (thin black lines) and their fast convergence to the results at $N_{\rm max}=144$ (thick red lines).
+Shown are the converged results for the seven most relevant eigenvalues $\theta_\ell$ at the Riemann fixed point at $N=N_{\rm max}$.
 We observe a four-dimensional UV critical surface.
 The gap in the eigenvalue spectrum between the largest relevant and the smallest irrelevant eigenvalue is indicated by an arrow.} \efi

 The UV critical surface is further illustrated in \fig{fig:fp05522Gap} where we show the seven most relevant eigenvalues for different approximation orders.
 We observe that eigenvalues (thin black lines) convergence rapidly to asymptotic values (red thick line), four of which settle at negative values.
 Of particular interest is the gap in the eigenvalue spectrum, corresponding to the difference between the largest relevant and the smallest irrelevant scaling exponents.
 In the free theory, this gap is $\Delta_{\rm free} = 2$.
 At the interacting fixed point, the most irrelevant of the relevant eigenvalues is $\theta_3$ and the most relevant of the irrelevant eigenvalues is $\theta_4$.
 Their gap $\Delta_{\rm Riem} $ is given by \beq \Delta_{\rm Riem} = \theta_4 - \theta_3 \approx 4.32 \, . \eeq We observe that the gap is larger than the classical gap.
 However, it is smaller than the gap $\Delta_R \approx 5.5$ in $f(R)$ theories \cite{Falls:2014tra,Falls:2018ylp} and smaller than the gap $\Delta_{\rm Ric} \approx 5.98$ in theories with Ricci tensor interactions \cite{Falls:2017lst}.
 The difference originates from the fact that the quantum effects make the first classically irrelevant eigenvalue more relevant quantum-mechanically in the present case, leading to a smaller gap and to the ordering $0<\Delta_{\rm free}<\Delta_{\rm Riem} < \Delta_{\rm Ric} < \Delta_{R}$.